sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 > One of the most important aspects of Node.js is the ability to implement HTTP and HTTPS server and services quickly.

 **Reason**
-> Node.js provides the `http` and `https` modues out of the box, and they give you a basic framework to do just about anything you might need to do from an HTTP and HTTPS standpoint.
+> Node.js provides the `http` and `https` modues out of the box, and they give you a basic framework to do just about anything you might need to do from HTTP and HTTPS standpoint.
 >
 > In fact, it is not difficult to implement a full webserver using just the `http` module.
 However, the `http` module is pretty low level.
 >
 > You will likely to use different module to handle routing, cookies, caching, etc. Explore `express` module to see the advantages of this module provides.
 >
 > What you will more likely be using the `http` module for is implementing backend web services for your applications.